top of page

 Description - (Equal forces fight for victory) Everything is equal.
 A unique OOB (Order of Battle) has been created so that every regiment starts with 500 men and a "B" quality rating.
 Every leader is equal and every cannon is the same.
 Also every cavalry regiment will start with 100 men.
 No objective hexes.

-Analysis - Another gimmick.
-These types of "even" battle are not my particular cup of tea as it is just weird to see Federal soldiers on the same level as our own glorious boys in butternut.
+Analysis - Another gimmicky game.
 Nonetheless, it offers a unique challenge and if you have an opponent who is always complaining he can't win because his men always run away - maybe offer him this as a scenario to play.

 080C.png